 The element that in stories by lesser writers would be dragged out for a big reveal is displayed relatively early, leaving a Fabletown essentially under siege, yet still having to maintain its secrecy from the wider world.
 Previous volumes have predominantly concentrated on the establishment of the Fables and their society, but from there’s now a greater focus.
 It also establishes just why Snow White is such a capable and adaptable administrator, something that has to this point been related but never seen.

 It’s part of the characterisation that comes to life here.
 Previously Willingham had been coasting to a degree as far as the cast were concerned, often applying contrary attitudes to surprise, and with the series obviously a success and ongoing this required justification.
 Bigby Wolf emerges from March of the Wooden Soldiers a much improved character.

 Taking his lead from the children’s story books in which the Fables originate, this volume marks the first in which Buckingham consistently uses decorative page designs, containing panels within a shield shape, or surrounding them with ornate trimmings.
 It’ll be in volume six that he formalises this into the familiar sidebars that come to characterise his art on the series, but the designs here are equally welcome.

-Minus ‘The Last Castle’ opening chapter this is also available in hardcover on glossy paper as Fables Deluxe Edition volume three, and the next volume is The Mean Seasons.
+Minus ‘The Last Castle’ opening chapter this is also available in hardcover on glossy paper as Fables Deluxe Edition Book Three, and the next volume is The Mean Seasons.
 Both that and this are included with much more in the bulky Fables Compendium One.